dblock/code.dblock.org/_posts/2015/2015-11-14-writing-a-slack-bot-service-for-multiple-teams.markdown

 ### A Service to add Tokens

 In order to maintain multiple bot servers you need a registry.
-I chose to make something simple, [SlackRubyBot::Service](https://github.com/dblock/slack-bot-server/blob/master/app/service.rb) that uses a lock for thread safety and adds instances of `SlackRubyBot::Service` to a `Hash`, with the API token as key.
+I chose to make something simple, `SlackRubyBot::Service` that uses a lock for thread safety and adds instances of `SlackRubyBot::Service` to a `Hash`, with the API token as key.
 You can `SlackRubyBot::Service.start!(token)` and `SlackRubyBot::Service.stop!(token)`.
-The tokens are stored in MongoDB as [teams](https://github.com/dblock/slack-bot-server/blob/master/slack-bot-server/models/team.rb).
+The tokens are stored in MongoDB as `teams`.

 ### A Web Interface and an API

 The bot server isn't useful without a bit of UI.
-I implemented a [Grape API](https://github.com/dblock/slack-bot-server/tree/master/api) with some basic CRUD to store teams with their API tokens, along with an HTML (ERB) page that uses JQuery to add and remove new integrations.
+I implemented a Grape API with some basic CRUD to store teams with their API tokens, along with an HTML (ERB) page that uses JQuery to add and remove new integrations.

 ### Slack Button Integration